fletchjp/MERG-Arduino-Software/BoostSpiritX3/ArduinoRP2040BoostSpiritX3Commands3/README.md

 I will start with a simple command and extend it to cover recursive operation.

+I have been developing the enums needed for the various cases to be parsed.

 There is also work to be done to store the resulting structures.

 I have now changed from using std::variant to x3::variant in this code.